-Constipation, Abdominal and stomach pain, Nausea and vomiting, Change in sex drive, Diarrhea and dizziness, Accumulation of gas, Forgetfulness, Difficulty concentrating, Change in taste, Heartburn, A feeling of weakness, Decreased appetite, Andheadache, As well as weight gain, Confusion and nervousness
+Decreased appetite, Abdominal and stomach pain, Change in sex drive, Diarrhea and dizziness, Accumulation of gas, Forgetfulness, Difficulty concentrating, Nausea and vomiting, Change in taste, Heartburn, Constipation, A feeling of weakness, Andheadache, As well as weight gain, Confusion and nervousness

 Take the medicine with food to avoid stomach upset.
 It is best to take the drug in the morning.